iraj465/iraj465.github.io/_posts/2020-08-21-gsoc-2020-final-report.md

 ---
 layout: post
-title: Final report for GSoC '20
+title: Final report for GSoC'21
-subtitle: My journey with rubygems.org
+subtitle: RGW S3 Coverage testing
-gh-repo: vachhanihpavan/rubygems.org
+gh-repo: robbat2/rgw-s3-coverage-testing
 gh-badge: [star, fork, follow]
 cover-img: /assets/img/2020-08-16/cover.png
 thumbnail-img: /assets/img/2020-08-16/thumb.png
-tags: [blog, gsoc, ruby, rubygems.org]
+tags: [blog, gsoc, ceph, RGW, S3, coverage]
 ---

-## Background
+## Introduction
-`gem` is a standard format for distributing Ruby libraries or packages provided by RubyGems package manager.
-[rubygems.org](https://rubygems.org) is the Ruby community's gem hosting service to publish and fetch gems.
-The user of RubyGems who has permission who push/yank any version of a gem are called the *owners* of that gem.
+As it stands today, [Ceph/s3-tests](https://github.com/ceph/s3-tests) use a limited fraction of the Boto S3 functionality.
+By instrumenting code coverage of AWS Boto SDK and Ceph/s3-tests, gaps in Ceph/s3-tests can be identified.
+The objective of this project is to identify parts of unused S3 source code of AWS SDKs using code coverage tools and consequently facilitate writing compatibility tests in Ceph/s3-tests that cover those portions of the SDK for better coverage.

 ## My Project
 My Google Summer of Code project with Ruby was focused on "Adding functionality of add/remove gem owners via Web UI".